Yogyakarta International Airport: Facilities

 Yogyakarta International Airport claimed to be one of the largest airports in Indonesia, featuring a passenger terminal covering 219,000 square meters and a total airport area spanning 587 hectares.
-On the landside, the current capacity accommodates up to 20 million passengers annually, which is 11 times greater than Adisutjipto Airport’s capacity of just 1.6 million passengers per year.
-At its ultimate capacity, the airport will be able to serve up to 24 million passengers per year.
+On the landside, the current capacity accommodates up to 9 million passengers annually, which is almost 6 times greater than Adisutjipto Airport’s capacity of just 1.6 million passengers per year.
 The terminal also includes 1,500 square meters of commercial space capable of hosting 300 MSMEs (micro, small, and medium enterprises), while the 880-square-meter area in the connecting building can accommodate 170 MSMEs.
 These tenant zones are collectively branded as Pasar Kotagede.

 The airport's landside is equipped with a range of facilities, including 96 check-in counters, 12 immigration counters in the departure area and 8 in the arrival area, 74 escalators, 41 elevators, and 38 travelators.
 Other amenities include 60 restrooms, 13 nursery rooms, 45 prayer rooms (musala), and 2 children's play areas.
 Security features include 4 x-ray cabins at Screening Check Point (SCP) 1, along with 16 x-ray cabins and 16 walk-through metal detectors (WTMDs) in the domestic terminal, and 7 x-ray cabins and 7 WTMDs in the international terminal at SCP 2.
 The airport also has a baggage handling system (BHS) and Level 4 Hold Baggage Screening (HBS).
-Additionally, parking facilities consist of a parking building with spaces for 4,900 two-wheel vehicles and 1,230 four-wheel vehicles, along with open parking areas for 61 buses and 402 four-wheel vehicles.
+In addition, there is also a parking building that can accommodate up to 4,900 two-wheeled vehicles, 1,230 four-wheeled vehicles, as well as an outdoor parking area that can accommodate 61 buses and 402 four-wheeled vehicles.

 On the airside, the airport offers 17 aircraft parking stands, capable of handling 5 wide-body and 12 narrow-body aircraft, or alternatively 22 narrow-body aircraft, supported by 10 jetbridges and a cargo terminal with a daily capacity of 500 tons.
 The runway measures 3,250 meters in length and 45 meters in width, with a Pavement Classification Number (PCN) of 93 F/C/X/T, making it suitable for the heaviest aircraft such as the Boeing 777 and the largest aircraft like the Airbus A380.

 The airport is also equipped with an early warning system for earthquakes, tsunamis, and extreme weather events.
 It is engineered to withstand earthquakes of up to magnitude 8.8 on the Richter scale and tsunamis up to 12 meters high.
 This level of resilience is crucial, given the region's high seismic activity—most notably the major earthquake in 2006.
 To address the flood risks facing the airport, a comprehensive flood mitigation plan is in place.
 This includes river normalization, enhancement of river flow capacity, and the construction of pump stations, retention basins, and an improved drainage system.
 The flood mitigation facilities were completed in 2025.